-Fertility Clinic Says A Failure May Have Damaged Thousands Of Eggs And Embryos
+Fertility Clinic Says Failure May Have Damaged Thousands Of Eggs And Embryos

 A San Francisco fertility clinic says that a problem with the liquid nitrogen in one of its storage tanks may have damaged thousands of frozen eggs and embryos, triggering calls and letters to more than 400 concerned patients of the Pacific Fertility Center.